 Wrapping around this circular open area are the Cellars Wine Bar and shops on the port side.

 We are by no means wine connoisseurs, but we did enjoy some glasses of wine here.
 Crowds were hit or miss, but the times we visited the Cellars Wine Bar, it was rather quiet.

 Starboard, you find Pincho, a tapas restaurant, and the neighboring Bayamo.
 Both restaurants are from celebrity chef Carlos Garces.
 We actually did not dine at either of these two venues during our cruise.

 Rounding out this area is the Sugarcane Mojito Bar, which has great drinks and equally great bartenders.

 As you continue past this area, it is no longer “open” to the decks below.
 There is a hallway that routinely has different sales on jewelry and other goods.
 As you head further aft, the Photo Gallery is on the starboard side.

 Next up is the Bake Shop and Dolce Gelato.
 They are basically the same venue and are open select hours during your cruise.
 The bake shop served very similar treats to what you could also purchase in the Atrium Cafe.

 Complete aft of the ship are two more specialty restaurants, Cagney’s and Moderno, and the Prime Meridian Bar.
-This area is cozy with over sized chairs, and we saw people using this area during the day to relax and play board games and cards.
+This area is cozy with over sized chairs.
+We saw people using this area during the day to relax and play board games and cards.

 Proceeding aft on this Norwegian Escape Photo Tour, you come to the massive O’Sheehan’s Pub.
 There is a dining room area as well as a bar area with high top chairs.
 This venue is open 24/7 and offers breakfast from 5:30am to 11am, entrees and sandwiches from 11am to 11pm, and late night snacks after that.
 There are also plenty of arcade style games including pool, darts, and bowling available here, which makes for a nice break from the sun.